 7. Creating A Robust Savings Plan

-Then, set clear savings goals, whether it’s for an emergency fund or a vacation.
-Having specific targets will keep you motivated and focused.
-Finally, automate your savings by setting up direct transfers from your checking account to your savings or investment accounts each payday, so you’re paying future-you first.
+Next, set clear savings goals, whether for an emergency fund or a vacation.
+Specific targets will keep you motivated and focused.

 FAQs